ksu-cs-textbooks/cis308/content/2-chapter/2_2-strings.md

 ## String Input and Output
 Strings can be inputted and outputted just like any other variable.
 To print a string, use `printf` with the `%s` control string character.
-To get a string as input, use `scanf` (again with the `%s` control string character).
+To get a string as input, you can use `scanf` (again with the `%s` control string character).
+When reading in a string, `scanf` will read characters up to but not including the first whitespace it encounters ('\n', ' ', '\t', etc.).

 Here's an example: